sergant210/modxhelpers/docs/en.md

 * log_debug() — logs to the error log for the DEBUG log level.
 * context() - gets the name of the current context.
 * query() - runs a raw query.
+* memory() - returns the amount of memory allocated to PHP.